saikrishna321/AppiumTestDistribution-wiki/Remote Execution.md

-##Tips:
+##REMOTE EXECUTION:

-* In order to execute distributed appium prohect on a remote host it is necessary to start a remote appium server on the host.
+* In order to execute distributed appium project on a remote host it is necessary to start a remote appium server on the host.
 Code for the server can be found here: https://github.com/hariharanwebmail/RemoteAppiumManager
 * It may be necessary to add the following to the pom.xml:
 ```
         <dependency>